lgbouma/cdips/drivers/HOWTO.md

-3. `do_initial_period_finding`: runs detrending, LS, and TLS. also writes `which_references_and_clusters_matter.txt`, to get familiar with the clusters in any given field. also makes plots that show the distribution of results.
+3. `do_initial_period_finding`: runs detrending, LS, and TLS. also writes `which_references_and_clusters_matter.txt`, to get familiar with the clusters in any given field. also makes plots that show the distribution of results, and automatically fine-tunes the criteria for "signal detection".

-4. manually fine-tune your criteria for "signal detection" & update `do_initial_period_finding.py` (w/ the sector number too).
+4. (DEPRECATED -- only used in v0 S1-S13 reductions)

-5. (DEPRECATED in >=S14) `reconstructive_tfa/RunTFASR.sh` does signal
+   `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA
-   reconstruction for TFA lightcurves
+    lightcurves.

-6. `make_all_vetting_reports`: make a multipage PDF with the information needed to make classifications for vetting.
+5. `make_all_vetting_reports`: make a multipage PDF with the information needed to make classifications for vetting.

     * Run it twice, and verify you made all of them with